aforward/writing/blog/doex-elixir-api-for-digital-ocean.md

 ### Alternatives

-If you are looking for a feature-complete command line tool, then checkout DigitalOcean’s [doctl](https://github.com/digitalocean/doctl) command line tool.
+If you are looking for a feature-complete command line tool, then checkout DigitalOcean's [doctl](https://github.com/digitalocean/doctl) command line tool.
 It is written in Go, and provides an excellent _shell_ for interacting with the DO API.

 ```bash
 doctl is a command line interface for the DigitalOcean API.